Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Health sector statutes also generally allow for transfers of personal health information outside of Canada where necessary for the provision of healthcare services, but require individual consent for cross-border transfers in other circumstances.

-Public sector laws in the provinces of British Columbia and Nova Scotia generally prohibit the transfer outside of Canada of personal information under the control of those respective provincial governments, subject to ministerial approval (in British Columbia) or the approval of the head of the governmental body that proposes to conduct the transfer (Nova Scotia).
+Public sector laws in the provinces of British Columbia and Nova Scotia generally prohibit the transfer outside of Canada of personal information under the control of those respective provincial governments (including public institutions such as universities and hospitals), subject to ministerial approval (in British Columbia) or the approval of the head of the governmental body that proposes to conduct the transfer (Nova Scotia), or to other narrowly defined exceptions.

 Are there restrictions on the geographic transfer of data?